enesavc/subreg_deeplearning/README.md

 Neural Network Architectures and the RPNI

 For the LSTMs and s-RNNs, we constructed simple networks to test the capability of the networks themselves.
 We implemented the RNNs with Chainer (http://chainer.org), and the RPNI was implemented using Matlab and the gi-toolbox https://code.google.com/archive/p/gitoolbox/ (Akram et al., 2010).
 In the Learning Algorithms folder, the code for LSTM, sRNN with ADAM, sRNN with SGD, and the codes we used to run RPNI can be found.

+Citation

+If you use the information on this page, you can use the following citation for attribution.

+@inproceedings{subregdeep17,
+title={Subregular Complexity and Deep Learning}, author={Enes Avcu and Chihiro Shibata and Jeffrey Heinz}, booktitle={Proceedings of the Conference on Logic and Machine Learning in Natural Language (LaML)}, year={2017},
+}

+Avcu, E., Shibata, C. & Heinz, J. 2017.
+Subregular Complexity and Deep Learning.
+In Proceedings of the Conference on Logic and Machine Learning in Natural Language (LaML).